 Often, skin cancers are best removed surgically.
 This can be performed using one of the following procedures:

 Excision is the most commonly utilised treatment strategy in skin cancer management.
 It is performed under local anaesthetic, and involves cutting out the lesion with an appropriate safety margin.
-The wound is then stitched and dressed.
-Dr Hicks always aims to cure the skin cancer whilst optimising the cosmetic result for his patients.
+The wound is then stitched and a dressing applied.
+The doctor aims to cure the skin cancer whilst optimising the cosmetic result for the patient.
 The excised skin cancer is sent to the pathologist to confirm the diagnosis and to ensure that it has been completely removed.
 Whilst complications are uncommon, the main risks associated with an excision are bleeding, infection and scarring.

 Curettage is also performed under local anaesthetic and involves scraping the skin lesion off, followed by cauterising (i.e. burning) the area.
 The wound is then dressed, and the curetted sample sent to the pathologist for confirmation of diagnosis.
 It is used to treat small, superficial skin cancers.
 The main risks are the same as for an excision.